anusham9/cms-backend/README.md

 # CLIENT MANAGEMENT SYSTEM
-During my time at a non-profit, I observed that our client data system had a serious backlog and inconsistencies in data entry because we were manually entering their data from an intake form.
+During my time at a non-profit, I observed that our client data system had a serious backlog and inconsistencies in data entry because we manually entered their data from an intake form.

 To resolve this issue, I developed a client and employee management system with role-based authentication so that clients have the agency to update their own information from their end, and employees can approve the status of the client's profile if the client has filled out their intake correctly.